Arrow pointing to left

 For example, you may worry that if you tell your clients too much about how the sausage is made, they’ll try to do it on their own.
 Or you may hesitate to reveal the details of your fee structure to avoid prying questions.

 These practices might seem beneficial in the short term, but they could actually be harming your business in the long run as client trust and loyalty begin to erode.
-With 1 in 3 people willing to leave a company they love after one bad experience, and 92% ready to jump ship after 2-3 negative experiences, according to PwC, keeping the client experience positive is critical to fostering long-lasting client relationships.
+With 1 in 3 people willing to leave a company they love after one bad experience, and 92% ready to jump ship after 2 to 3 negative experiences, according to PwC, keeping the client experience positive is critical to fostering long-lasting client relationships.
 And that all starts with communication.

 Foster loyal clients by building a human connection